Living in the Pikes Peak Region, we know natural disasters can strike at any time. Are you and your pets prepared?

-HSPPR is the CART (Community Animal Response Team) for Colorado Springs and El Paso county, which means we will activate to provide sheltering in an emergency for your pets.
+HSPPR is the CART (Community Animal Response Team) for the Pikes Peak Region, which means we will activate to provide sheltering in an emergency for your pets.
 If you had to evacuate without your animals, remember that you can call HSPPR, and our Animal Law Enforcement officers will be standing by to rescue animals out of evacuated zones.
 CART will be standing by with sheltering services as we did during Waldo Canyon and Black Forest Fires.

 Here are tips on how you should prepare your pet’s information before an evacuation

 · Keep your pet up to date on any preventative healthcare.

 · Always ensure your pet is identified with tags, a collar and a microchip if possible.

 · Keep photographs of you with your pet with you in case you need further identification.

 · Give copies of essential identification information to someone out of the area.